 Finalists came from Greece, Uruguay and South Africa.
-Network for Animals (NFA) organized the awards and asked supporters to vote for the most deserving.
+Network for Animals (NFA) organised the awards and asked supporters to vote for the most deserving.
 More than 10,000 people voted.

 Fallen Angels is a group of women who venture into South Africa’s poverty-stricken and lawless townships to treat, rescue and rehome street dogs.
 Their Fallen Angels shelter in the Western Cape now cares for 328 dogs.